-The differences then, are not great but are worth noting.
+The differences, then, are not great but are worth noting.
 The first is the relative unimportance of the extreme form of sectional representation which is necessary in Ottawa.
-Provincial Cabinets usually govern relatively homogeneous and unified communities, and this leads to less diffusion of power in their Cabinets.
+Provincial cabinets govern relatively homogeneous and unified communities, and this leads to less diffusion of power in the Cabinet.
 In all provinces there is considerable concentration of power in the Premier, or in a small group of ministers.
-In some of the smaller provinces even Cabinet office may be a part-time job and ministerial salaries may be relatively low.
-Full-time ministers may hold several portfolios, and the influence of part-time ministers is proportionately slight.
+In small provinces even cabinet office is often a parttime job and ministerial salaries are relatively low.
+A few full-time ministers may hold several portfolios, but there will also be a number of part-time ministers whose influence is proportionately slight.

 The second difference is accounted for by time-lag.
-Two major wars and the new responsibilities of twentieth-century government forced the pace of reform in Ottawa.
+Two major wars and the newer responsibilities of twentieth-century government have forced the pace of institutional reform in Ottawa.
 Since the early nineteen-forties the major executive departments and the House of Commons have taken on the air of urgency and importance that go with the grave and rapidly changing concerns of a modern state, while their opposite numbers in the provincial capitals continued for nearly a generation to exhibit a somnolent Victorian atmosphere.
-Civil service reform was slow, and the quality of even the senior members of the public service was not high, advanced management techniques were unknown, and government-as far as legislators and even some ministers were concerned-was very much a part-time affair.
+Civil service reform was slow, the quality of even the senior members of the public service was not high, advanced management techniques were unknown, and government-as far as legislators and even some ministers were concerned - was very much a parttime affair.
 This state of affairs persisted even into the nineteen-fifties.

-Since then the pace of modernization in provincial governments has been such that in some cases they have surpassed the efficiency of the federal government itself.
-Initially this was the result of the growth of shared-cost welfare plans which compelled the provinces to develop efficient bureaucracies of their own.
-In addition, there was developed a lateral mobility of highly skilled civil servants between provinces and between the provincial and federal governments.
-The government of Quebec in the early sixties was able, for special reasons, to lure a number of able civil servants from Ottawa to Quebec.
-By the middle sixties, the superior competence and knowledge of some provincial delegations over their federal opposite numbers had become clearly visible at several of the federalprovincial conferences.
-Bureaucratic mobility in itself was bound to encourage the spread of improved management techniques and lead to standardization of procedures.
+Since then the pace of modernization in provincial governments has been such that in some cases they threaten to surpass in efficiency the federal government itself.
+This has been caused in large part by the growth of shared-cost welfare plans which have compelled the provinces to develop efficient bureaucracies of their own.
+In addition, there has developed a lateral mobility of highly skilled civil servants between provinces and between the provincial and federal governments.
+The government of Quebec, in the early sixties, was able for special reasons to lure a number of able civil servants from Ottawa to Quebec.
+The superior competence and knowledge of some provincial delegations over their federal opposite numbers was clearly noticeable at some recent Dominion-provincial conferences.
+This bureaucratic mobility in itself is bound to lead to standardization of procedures.